 The Galaxy Note 2 uses a non-pentile OLED display at 267 PPI

 When Samsung announced the Galaxy Note 2, with its 5.5" 1280x720 HD Super AMOLED display, I assumed it was a Pentile display.
-But it seems that the Note 2 actually uses an RGB matrix (although in a rather unique arrangement, see the photo below).
+But it seems that the Note 2 actually uses an RGB matrix in a unique arrangement (see the photo below).
+Samsung calls this new matrix S-Stripe.
 This is rather confusing on several accounts - mostly because up till now Samsung used the brand Super AMOLED Plus for non-pentile OLEDs.